mfem/web/src/plasma.md

 Where the anisotropic $\epsilon$ provides the coupling between these three equations.

-The four most simple solutions in 1D occur when the background magnetic field is either parallel or perpendicular to the 1D domain.
+The four most straightforward solutions in 1D occur when the background magnetic field is either parallel or perpendicular to the 1D domain.
 In addition to the direction of propagation each configuration supports two distinct polarizations.
 In each case the plane wave